JoomiK/JoomiK.github.io/_posts/2016-8-5-sentiment.md

 I'll preprocess these tweets to do some exploratory analysis, look at the most common co-occurring words, and perform sentiment analysis.

 Note: I did not have labeled data, so I used short movie reviews to train my model.
-This is not expected to lead to accurate predictions of sentiment in tweets (especially of ones that are political in nature), since this would not capture things like sarcasm (of which there is not shortage on Twitter).
+This is not expected to lead to accurate predictions of sentiment in tweets (especially of ones that are political in nature), since this would not capture things like sarcasm (of which there is no shortage on Twitter).
 However, I did it anyway to try it out, and have a workflow ready for when I do have labeled data.

 ```python